provenance-io/docs/blockchain/using-provenance/README.md

 ### Getting Hash

-Hash is the digital currency used to transact on the Provenance Blockchain blockchain.
+Hash is the digital currency used to transact on the Provenance Blockchain.
 In order to execute any commands beyond basic queries against a node, you'll need Hash.
 On testnet receiving Hash is as easy as accessing the [Provenance Blockchain Faucet](https://faucet.test.provenance.io/) and supplying your address.
 This small distribution of Hash on testnet allows you to develop against the public testnet as well as quickly get a feel for how the Provenance Blockchain ecosystem operates.

 {% hint style="info" %}
 The address associated to your key pair is a [Bech32](https://en.bitcoin.it/wiki/Bech32) address which is an encoded value of the public key portion of our key pair.
 Provenance Blockchain testnet Bech32 addresses begin with `tp` whereas mainnet addresses begin with `pb`.